 Performance development - MYPLAN

-The Department has a dedicated performance development process that supports our Statement of Strategic Intent (PDF 1.33MB), and Our Values.
+The Department has a dedicated performance development process that supports our Statement of Strategic Intent, and our values.
 The process is aligned to the outcome of enriching our capability and building a high-performing and engaged workforce as well as fostering an effective organisation where people want to work.

 MYPLAN is focused on coaching and development for staff from entry level to the executive team.
 This process helps to identify whole-of-organisation development needs, supports employee participation in development opportunities and achieves individual career goals.